sthnaqvi/node-etstatic/README.md

 # Contribute:

-Without outside contributions, ecstatic would wither and die!
+Without outside contributions, etstatic would wither and die!
 Before contributing, take a quick look at the contributing guidelines in [./CONTRIBUTING.md](./CONTRIBUTING.md) .
 They're relatively painless, I promise.